-Suárez explicitly relates this sense to an explanation of the truth of propositions describing God's knowledge prior to creation by explaining that philosophy antecedent to Malebrance and as detailed in its semantics as his one must go back to Proclus.
-See Martin 2004.

-propositions of this sort do not require there to exist an efficient cause in order to be true:
+Suárez explicitly relates this sense to an explanation of the truth of propositions describing God's knowledge prior to creation by explaining that propositions of this sort do not require an efficient cause to exist in order to be true:

 For both of these conditionals are equally true: if a stone is an animal, then it is sensible, and if a man is an animal, it is sensible.
 Also, therefore, this proposition every animal is sensible does not [for its truth] depend, in itself [per se], on a cause that can affect an animal.
-Hence, if per impossibile there were no efficient causes [and hence no actual entities or actual truths], that sentence would nevertheless be true, just as this would be true: a chimera is a chimera, and similar examples.
+Hence, if per impossibile there were no efficient causes